 It's early 2015 and the Academy has announced its Oscar nominations.
-Almost no person of color has been nominated in the major categories.
-And, if we exclude actress nominations, not a single woman.
-(Director Alejandro González Iñárritu and co-screenwriters were nominated for Birdman - or there would have been no color at all.)
+No women nor African Americans were nominated in the directing and screenwriting categories.
+(Mexican director and screenwriter Alejandro González Iñárritu and co-screenwriters were nominated for Birdman - or there would have been no color at all.)

 Many commentators have expressed their opinions on blogs, in articles, on Facebook, and so on.
 Among these opinions is a line of reasoning that goes something like this: The Academy nominated the best talent.
 If there didn't happen to be any woman or African Americans, then so be it.

 While, on the one hand, this opinion might appear to be perfectly sound, I would argue that it misses the point entirely.
-Why, in the first place, aren't there more women, and Latinos/as, African Americans, Asians, etc., working in Hollywood in the first place?
-Why aren't they in the top films for the Academy to choose from?
+Why aren't there more women, African Americans, Asians, etc., working in Hollywood in the first place?
+Why aren't they involved in the writing and directing of the top films for the Academy to choose from?
 Our culture is diverse, why don't films reflect that?
 Correspondingly, why aren't the films that women and minorities write, direct, and star in (a) getting made or (b) considered the top films?

 Scholars of film history will remember that women, for example, were a large part of building the foundation for the film industry in the early decades of the twentieth century.
 Dorothy Arzner, Anita Loos, Mae West, Frances Marion, June Mathis, Bess Meredyth, Mary Pickford, and many others produced, wrote, and/or directed many of the best and most memorable pictures of the era.